Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Set up UDP Server to Communicate.rst

 In this example, we connect Ameba to WiFi and use Ameba to be an UDP server.
 When Ameba receives a message from UDP client, it replies "acknowledged" message to client.

-Open the WiFi Web Server example.
-"File" -> "Examples" -> "WiFi" -> "WiFiUdpSendReceiveString"
+Open the WiFi Web Server example. :guilabel:`File -> Examples -> WiFi -> WiFiUdpSendReceiveString`

 |image01|